 How many sessions of Hypnotherapy will I need?

 Each person is as unique as the cause of the problem, and as such the number of sessions varies from person to person and boils down to person and their openness to the process.
-Historically, the number of sessions required varies from 3 to 6, with a session typically lasting for approx 2 hours, and are weekly or fortnightly.
+Historically, the number of sessions required varies from 3 to 6, with a session typically lasting for approx 2 hours.

 What's the cost per session?